 A logbook loan is a type of secured lending where a borrower transfers ownership of their vehicle, to the lender as the security for the loan.
 How much Wood End residents can borrow depends on just how much their car is worth; some Bedfordshire lenders can let you borrow up to 80% of what the car will fetch in the current market, however, terms and conditions normally vary from one loan lender to another.
 While making the repayments, you get to keep possession of your car and continue using it.
 When the loan is fully repaid, you regain ownership of your car.

-Does my poor credit score affect my Wood End loan application?
+Does my poor credit score matter?

-What if I can’t prove my income?
+Does it matter if I can’t prove my income?

 You need to be able to prove to your logbook lender that you can afford the monthly payments.
 Part of being a responsible lender is that they will only lend money to Wood End applicants who can afford to make the monthly repayments.
 Wood End v5 loans are only offered if the lender can be sure that the repayments are affordable, which helps avoid accounts going into arrears and the possibility of car repossession.
 Get in touch today to see what your options are if you’re finding it hard to prove your income level.

 Who should maintain the car during the loan?

 Lenders ask you to provide proof of insurance at the time you enquire for a loan because they want to mitigate their risk in lending by making sure you’re covered in the event something should happen to your collateral while it is still in your possession.
 Along those same lines, lenders will expect that you have regular MOT checks and that you have your car serviced regularly throughout the loan period.
 This helps to maintain the car’s value, which is the lenders biggest interest.
 If for any reason your car’s value should depreciate significantly, you should immediately notify your lender of the circumstances.

 Are Logbook Loans visible on a HPI check?